 The Biblioclast: Introduction

 Through altered bookwork, collage, mixed media, paper, photography, and sculpture, my work explores the book itself, a seemingly antiquated technology that is still purposeful in a digital age.
-The codex, which literally means a block of wood in Latin, is undeviating in its essential form; its fixity is antithetical to the capabilities of the computer to function on a synergetic and simultaneous plane.
-Although the codex, compared with computers, is undeniably limited in its capacity to store, perpetuate, generate and recreate information, I accept these boundaries.
-I apply quasi-software functions such as cutting, pasting and hidden text onto an analog system; it does not work it cannot.
+I apply quasi-software functions such as cutting, pasting and hypertext onto an analog system; it does not work it cannot.
 The codex is intractable as a technology; restricted from interacting with it by not altering its inevitable course, you read linearly from beginning to end.
 It is essentially inflexible.
 That is its built-in personality flaw; that is its elegance.

 Doug Beube: Breaking the Codex is a monograph about the artist's work, with several essays by critics, curators and writers.